jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-09.md

 c: "firebrick"
 description: ""
 date: 2025-09-21
-weight: 193
+weight: 28
 ---

-I T IS for the reader to decide how far the preceding analysis has attained its object.
+It is for the reader to decide how far the preceding analysis has attained its object.
 Economics is only an observational and interpretative science which implies that in questions like ours the room for difference of opinion can be narrowed but not reduced to zero.
 For the same reason the solution